jhpolsky/SampleTestFramework/README.md

 # SampleTestFramework
 Project created using maven, Selenium, Java and JUnit

-Sample html page, page-object model, and set of Selenium Java tests
+Contains sample page-object model, test cases and html page for a hypothetical web page for entry of movies into a database

-tests located demo/src/test/java/com/example/demo/
+- Tests located in demo/src/test/java/com/example/demo/
+- html page located in SampleTestFramework/demo/